Fees and payments for importing food of animal origin

 The base fee for border control of a consignment containing food of animal origin is SEK 1,150 + SEK 0.18 per kg.
 The fee is higher if the controls must be performed outside of regular office hours.

-Sometimes sampling needs to take place at border control This may be because border control suspects irregularities or because of what is known as a safeguard measure.
-The cost of sampling is paid by the importer and is charged on the same invoice as the cost of border control.
+Sometimes sampling needs to take place at border control.
+This may be because border control suspects irregularities or because of what is known as a safeguard measure.
+All costs of this sampling is paid by the importer and is charged on the same invoice as the cost of border control.

-Border controls include an annual sampling programme where random samples are taken for drug residues, bacteria, etc. The cost of this sampling is included in the base fee.
+Border controls include an annual sampling programme where random samples are taken for drug residues, bacteria, etc. The cost of these analyses and the sampling is included in the base fee.

 Lower fees for consignments from New Zealand